-Flexible hours and remote working are an high-impact way to give employees the power to manage their own schedule.
+- Flexible hours and remote working are a high-impact way to give employees the power to manage their own schedule.

 Developing a robust recruitment process means creating an easily repeatable system automated for efficiency and delivers top-notch results every time—anything less and you risk wasting time and money.

 Create an Ideal Candidate Persona: List attributes that you want in a candidate, from experience to interpersonal skills.
 Understanding your perfect candidate helps you create a targeted job advertisement.

 Use a Platform Designed for the Needs of Engineers: While channels such as LinkedIn or job boards may provide plenty of applicants, you may not receive enough qualified candidates.
 Instead, use there are options, like Triplebyte, which will provide a prescreened pool of elite candidates.

 Develop a Useful Job Ad: Don't merely list job duties in your job listing; today's job market requires companies to sell the benefits of working with your organization.
 Leverage your company's culture to determine top priorities and emphasize those advantages in your ad.
 Also, if diversity is important to your company (hint: it should be), make sure that your job description doesn’t alienate diverse candidates.